Mike Matheny: Hiring

-On January 24, 2008, Matheny returned to the St. Louis Cardinals organization as a special adviser for the first two weeks of spring training.
+On January 24, 2008, Matheny returned to the St. Louis Cardinals as a special adviser for the first two weeks of spring training.
 They announced him as their new manager on November 14, 2011, following Tony La Russa's retirement, making him the youngest manager in the major leagues.
-Matheny's other prior coaching experience included Little League Baseball and other interviewees included Terry Francona, Ryne Sandberg, José Oquendo, Chris Maloney and Joe McEwing, all of whom already had managerial or coaching experience in the major leagues.
+Matheny's other prior coaching experience included Little League Baseball, and other interviewees included Terry Francona, Ryne Sandberg, José Oquendo, Chris Maloney and Joe McEwing, all of whom already had managerial or coaching experience in the major leagues.

 First season as manager (2012)

-On April 4, 2012, Matheny won in his managerial debut against the Miami Marlins in the first game at their new ballpark, Marlins Park.
+On April 4, 2012, Matheny won in his managerial debut against the Miami Marlins in the inaugural game at Marlins Park.
 Twenty days later, Matheny was ejected from a game for the first time for arguing a pivotal safe/out call by umpire Bill Welke in the bottom of the 10th inning of a 3–2 loss to the Chicago Cubs.

-Matheny's first season as Cardinals manager was an overall success, finishing the regular season with an 88–74 record en route to capturing the National League wild-card game and qualifying for the postseason.
+Matheny's first season as Cardinals manager was a success, finishing the regular season with an 88–74 record before winning the Wild Card game.
 The Giants defeated the Cardinals in the NLCS.

 2013–14

 On February 14, 2013, the Cardinals picked up Matheny's 2014 option.
-He surpassed the success of his first season by guiding the club in 2013 to a 97–65 record, the best record in the National League, and his first National League Central division title.
+He surpassed the success of his first season by guiding the club in 2013 to an NL-best 97–65 record and his first National League Central division title.
 The Cardinals defeated the Pittsburgh Pirates 3–2 in the NLDS and the Los Angeles Dodgers 4–2 in the NLCS for his first NL pennant.
-The Boston Red Sox defeated the Cardinals in the World Series in six games, with many similarities to 2004, when Matheny was also a key member of the team (as catcher)—the Cardinals finished with the best record in the NL, and the Red Sox likewise defeated the Cardinals in the World Series.
-However, in 2013, St. Louis lost four key players to season-ending injuries, including Chris Carpenter, Rafael Furcal, Jaime García and Jason Motte—rookies comprised half of the World Series pitching staff.
-On November 20, 2013, the Cardinals extended his contract for three more years through 2017.
+The Boston Red Sox defeated the Cardinals in the World Series in six games, with many similarities to 2004, when Matheny was also a catcher for St. Louis.
+As in the Cardinals finished with the best record in the NL, and the Red Sox likewise defeated the Cardinals in the World Series.
+However, in 2013, St. Louis lost four key players to season-ending injuries, including Chris Carpenter, Rafael Furcal, Jaime García, and Jason Motte, and rookies comprised half of the World Series pitching staff.
+On November 20, 2013, the Cardinals extended Matheny's contract for three more years through 2017.

-Making his first All-Star appearance as a major leaguer, Matheny was the National League manager in the 2014 game, which the American League won, 5–3.
+Making his first All-Star appearance as a major leaguer, Matheny was the NL manager in the 2014 game, which he lost.
 The Cardinals won the NL Central division title in 2014, their second consecutive title, and third consecutive playoff appearance with Matheny as manager.
 More trends continued as they eliminated the Dodgers from the playoffs for the second consecutive season, this time in the NLDS.
-Just like in 2012, the Giants eliminated the Cardinals in the NLCS.
+Just like in 2012, the Giants eliminated the Cardinals in the NLCS before winning the World Series.